scottsfarley93/DesignChallengeData/readme.md

 	* element:  The type of material used to generate the value ** Possible Values:
 		* Bone/Tooth -- for most mammals
-		* Spore -- for pollen
-		* macrofossil -- for plant macrofossils
 	* context: The taphonomic context of the record (few records have this attribute)
 	* age: The age of this record.
 Most plant taxa have this attribute, as generated by an age-depth model.
 Most mammal species use the uncertainty bounds.
 	* minAge: The minimum age (young) of the record as generated by uncertainty in the dating procedure